fawii/DebLite/README.md

 server but held off by the costly control panel licenses, or the fear of managing a Linux server?
 Now you can leave those worries behind!

-TuxLite scripts automate configuration of servers for web hosting, so your websites can be online within minutes!
+DebLite scripts automate configuration of servers for web hosting, so your websites can be online within minutes!
 Ideal for those who prefer hosting sites on their own server without resorting to expensive and bloated control panels.